meysamhadeli/problem-details/README.md

 </div>

-> ProblemDetails is a `ErrorHandler` base on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard to map our error to standardized error payload to client.
+> ProblemDetails is a `Error Handler` base on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard to map our error to standardized error payload to client.
 For implement this approach, we use It's a JSON or XML format, when formatted as a JSON document, it uses the `"application/problem+json"` media type and for XML format, it uses the `"application/problem+xml"` media type.
 This document help us to defines machine-readable details of errors in an HTTP response to avoid the need to define new error response formats for HTTP APIs.

 Our problem details response body and headers will be look like this:
 ```go